Physical Security MindMap

 Heat (Thermal)

-And finally heat detectors, often referred to a thermal detectors, are essentially temperature sensors that are monitoring for a rapid rise in temperature.
+And finally heat detectors, often referred to as thermal detectors, or rate of rise detectors, are essentially temperature sensors that are monitoring for a rapid rise in temperature.
 If the temperature rapidly spikes you probably have a fire.

 Which of these systems will detect a fire as early as possible?
 Remember there is always smoke before a fire, and the type of fire we are most concerned with is flaming or fast fires.
 So, pick ionization detectors.